Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // INDEPENDENT TEAM SETTINGS
-ttt_independents_trigger_traitor_testers    0       // Whether independents trigger traitor testers as if they were traitors
+ttt_independents_trigger_traitor_testers    0       // Whether independents trigger traitor testers as if they were traitors ttt_independents_update_scoreboard          0       // Whether all independent roles show dead players as missing in action ttt_killer_update_scoreboard                0       // Whether killers show dead players as missing in action (Is ignored if ttt_independents_update_scoreboard is set to 1)

 // Drunk
 ttt_drunk_sober_time                        180     // Time in seconds for the drunk to remember their role